Can Red Yeast Rice Supplements Naturally Lower My Cholesterol?

 KanekaQH®, the reduced form of coenzyme CoQ-10, provides advanced antioxidant support and promotes cellular energy and optimal heart and immune function.†

-In addition to taking a statin medication or red yeast rice, eating a heart-healthy diet, losing excess weight, exercising regularly and eliminating alcohol and smoking can help lower your cholesterol numbers and reduce the risks of heart attack and stroke.
-Cooper Clinic Registered Dietitian Nutritionists say the top dietary recommendation for lowering cholesterol is eliminating or drastically limiting the foods you eat that contain saturated fats, trans fat and dietary cholesterol.
-A heart-healthy diet that prioritizes fiber, whole grains, fruit, vegetables, legumes and beans and limiting your intake of saturated fats from red meats, full-fat dairy, coconut, and palm oils is ideal.
+In addition to taking a statin medication or red yeast rice, eating a heart-healthy diet, losing excess weight, exercising regularly and eliminating alcohol and smoking can help lower your cholesterol numbers and reduce the risks of heart attack and stroke†.
+Cooper Clinic Registered Dietitian Nutritionists say the top dietary recommendation for lowering cholesterol is to eliminate or drastically limit the foods you eat that contain saturated fats, trans fats, and dietary cholesterol.
+A heart-healthy diet that prioritizes fiber, whole grains, fruit, vegetables, legumes and beans and limits your intake of saturated fats from red meats, full-fat dairy, coconut, and palm oils is ideal.